Skip to main content

 Using AppRole authentication method

-This method allows Portworx to authenticate with Vault using AppRole Authentication.
+This method allows Portworx to authenticate with Vault using AppRole authentication.
 AppRole authentication requires a Role ID and a Secret ID.
 For more information about how to set up AppRole authentication, refer to the Vault AppRole documentation.

 Setup AppRole in Vault